JFarina5/Cyber-Writeups/overthewire/Bandit/Level 2/README.md

 spaces in this filename
 ```

 We are presented with quite a strange file name.
-At first glance we could try to enter the `cat` command followed by *spaces in this filename*, which gives us:
+At first glance we could try to enter the `cat` command against the *spaces in this filename* file, which gives us:

 ```
 bandit2@bandit:~$ cat spaces in this filename